Strong-field resummed heat kernels and effective actions: inhomogeneous fields: Acknowledgments

 \section{Acknowledgments}

+SAF thanks the members of LAPTh, Annecy, especially J.~Quevillon, for their warm hospitality.
 SAF acknowledges the support from Helmholtz-Zentrum Dresden-Rossendorf.
 SAF and FDM acknowledge the support from Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET) through Project PIP 11220200101426CO.
 SAF and UWH acknowledge the support of UNLP through Project 11/X748.
 The work of SAF and VV has been partially funded by Next Generation EU through the project ``Geometrical and Topological effects on Quantum Matter (GeTOnQuaM)''.
 The research activities of SAF, CGP and VV have been carried out in the framework of the INFN Research Project QGSKY.
 The Authors extend their appreciation to the Italian National Group of Mathematical Physics (GNFM, INdAM) for its support.
 The authors would like to acknowledge networking support by the COST Action CA18108.